Keep Up to Date

 - For laundry, use warm water and make sure to dry items completely.
-You can also use vinegar for dual purpose: fabric softener and disinfectant.
+You can also use vinegar for dual purposes: fabric softener and disinfectant.

-- If handling laundry for someone who is sick, wear gloves and a mask.
+- If handling laundry for someone sick, wear gloves and a mask.
 Handle the linens of the sick individual gently.
 Don’t shake the dirty laundry.
-You should also place the laundry of the sick individual in a disposable plastic bag.
+It would be best if you also placed the laundry of the sick individual in a disposable plastic bag.

 - Clean laundry hampers or baskets.
 Wash your hands after handling dirty laundry.